 The EU and South Korea are actively cooperating in the field of science and technology.
 The Agreement on the Scientific and Technological Cooperation between the EU and South Korea has been in force since 2007.
 In addition, the Agreement for Cooperation between Euratom and South Korea in the field of fusion energy research has been in force since 2006.
 The EU-Korea Joint Science & Technology Cooperation Committee (JSTCC) takes place biennially.
 So far, both sides have agreed to strongly cooperate in five research areas:

 Horizon 2020 is the financial instrument implementing the Innovation Union, a Europe 2020 flagship initiative aimed at securing Europe's global competitiveness.
 During 2014-2015 under Horizon 2020, South Korean applicants submitted 61 proposals, involving 71 participations in collaborative actions, leading to 10 successful projects, involving 13 participations, with a success rate of 21.3 % (as compared to 10.6 % overall).

 Horizon 2020 participation so far has mainly been in the areas of ICT, health, energy, climate action and satellite navigation.

 The EU Partnership Instrument

-The EU Partnership Instrument (PI) for cooperation with countries that are not members of the EU aims to advance and promote the EU and mutual interests.
+The EU Partnership Instrument (PI) for cooperation with countries that are not members of the EU aims to advance and promote the European Union and issues of mutual interests.
+It aims to support measures that respond in an effective and flexible manner to objectives arising from the Union's bilateral, regional or multilateral relationships with non-EU countries and address challenges of global concern and ensure an adequate follow-up to decisions taken at a multilateral level.

 Since 2014, a number of PI projects in Korea have emerged as a direct result of the collaboration between the EU Delegation to the Republic of Korea and EU countries with Korean public authorities, civil society organisations, business promotion agencies, academia and more.